Anti-Kickback.....or ‘BG’ Test?

 is placed manually or clamped and the use of a demountable power feed

-Tools for manual operation marked ‘BG-TEST’ are designed according
+Tools for manual operation marked ‘BG-TEST’

 to the following rules: